Cancel anytime

 Key Offerings

-- Axles: AAM is a leading manufacturer of axles for various vehicles, including independent rear axles, beam axles, and electric axles.
-Market share data is difficult to pinpoint precisely, but AAM is a significant player in the global axle market.
-Competitors include Dana Incorporated, Meritor (now Cummins Meritor), and Linamar.
+- Axles: AAM produces a wide range of axles for various vehicle applications.
+While specific market share is difficult to pinpoint due to varying axle types and vehicle segments, they hold a significant position in the global axle market.
+Competitors include Dana Incorporated and Meritor (now Cummins).

 Market Dynamics